RPA’s - Think Globally and Act Locally - 5 Steps to Get Going

 Step 5: Build a Center of Excellence (COE) / RPA Central

 - Call it what you want...
-I think COE can be a term that isolates.
 I often prefer RPA Central.
 When building this RPA Central team, you are looking to staff roles that endure and are needed for the long term.
-You can create roles and hand them to existing team members, however, this signals a lack of commitment.
-It can be interpreted as not important if people are being handed new tasks but not being supported in their original/previous work.
+You can create roles and hand them to existing team members which signals a lack of commitment.
+It can be interpreted as unimportant if people are being handed new tasks but not supported in their original/previous work.
 This is where Executive support from step 3 comes in handy.
 Use the following outline to help frame the need for a staffed RPA Central team.

 RPA Central will be critical for the following: